johnnydecimal/jnoble__resume/README.md

 ## May I have this as a Word document?

-No. :-) It doesn't exist as a Word document.
-If you care about my thoughts on this matter, [read here](#placeholder).
+No. :-)

+As per the note above, you may not copy/paste it in to a Word document.